Upload new images. The image library for this site will open in a new window.

 Since 2009, the University of Delaware has welcomed over 700 world leaders and scholars from more than 30 countries as participants in internationally-recognized State Department programs.
 While representative of diverse cultures and backgrounds, leaders and scholars share a dedication to learning more about the United States, sharing their knowledge with U.S. citizens, and ultimately making the world a better, safer and more prosperous place.

 Hosted by the Department of Political Science & International Relations since 2021, State Department program participants depart from UD after several weeks of intensive training with a toolkit of new knowledge, ideas and connections to the United States to take back to their home communities.
 They also leave behind a lasting impression on the many friends, host families and peer collaborators they meet while in the United States.
+Despite challenges associated with COVID-19, UD's Public Diplomacy programs continue to meet these goals.
+The programs have successfully facilitated international learning in a virtual setting by engaging participants in intensive dialogue and activities among their peers and staff, as well as experts in their respective topics.
 This is Public Diplomacy in action.

 Move this whole section up, swapping places with the section above it.